ArduPilot/MethodicConfigurator/USECASES.md

 Correct those entries and press the `Save data and start configuration` button again.
 1. You should now see the *Parameter file editor and uploader* window.
 ![AMC parameter file editor and uploader](images/App_screenshot2.png)
-1. Follow the procedure to [configure the vehicle parameters](QUICKSTART.md#5-configure-the-vehicles-parameters-in-a-traceable-way)
+1. Follow the procedure to [configure the vehicle parameters](QUICKSTART.md#6-configure-the-vehicles-parameters-in-a-traceable-way)

 If something is not clear, read the [ArduPilot Methodic Configurator user manual](USERMANUAL.md)

 ## Review and or edit configuration files without having the vehicle FC

 1. Open the *ArduPilot Methodic Configurator* software.
-1. Select `Skip FC connection, just edit .param files on disk` button .
+1. Select `Skip FC connection, just edit .param files on disk` button.
 ![AMC no connection](images/App_screenshot_FC_connection_no_connection.png)
 1. Open the vehicle configuration directory that you want to edit or review.
 ![AMC open vehicle configuration](images/App_screenshot_Vehicle_directory4.png)